The Legend of Spyro: A New Beginning: Plot

-Cynder, however, starts fighting Spyro after rescuing Terrador; Ignitus intervenes to fight Cynder but is captured.
-It is revealed that the four dragons originally sealed away the Dark Master and that Cynder is using the dragons' drained powers to open the seal.
-Ignitus's power is the final key in unsealing the Dark Master, so Spyro is sent on a final, direct assault against Cynder's fortress.
+Cynder, however, starts fighting Spyro after the latter rescued Terrador; Ignitus intervenes to fight Cynder but is captured.
+It is revealed that the four dragons originally sealed away the Dark Master and that Cynder is using their drained powers to open the seal.
+Ignitus's power is the final key to unsealing the Dark Master, so Spyro is sent on a final, direct assault against Cynder's fortress.

-Spyro attempts to fight Cynder, but Cynder succeeds in draining Ignitus's power of fire into a crystal and escapes to the sealed realm of the Dark Master.
+Spyro attempts to fight Cynder, but she succeeds in draining Ignitus's power of fire into a crystal and escapes to the sealed realm of the Dark Master.
 During the fight, Spyro noticed something familiar in Cynder's eyes.
 Ignitus then tells Spyro the rest of the story of what happened the night of the attack on the temple.
 After sending Spyro's egg down the river, Ignitus had returned to see that the Dark Master's forces had destroyed the brood of eggs, except one - for only a dragon born in the Year of the Dragon can open the portal and release the Dark Master: Cynder, who had been stolen and was cursed by the Dark Master's sinister powers.
 Ignitus fears that it is too late to stop her.
 Still, Spyro pursues Cynder and forces a showdown, eventually using all of his power in a final attack that defeats her, purging her of the Dark Master's influence and returning her to her proper form, a young female dragon the same size and age as Spyro.
 The realm begins to collapse in on itself; Sparx insists on making a quick exit, but Spyro declares he will not leave Cynder behind with the Dark Master because he had cursed her and she was not acting on her own choice.
 Spyro is barely able to grab Cynder and escape safely.

 Though victorious, the battle cost Spyro much of his strength and powers, and both Spyro and Cynder suspect that the Dark Master is still alive somewhere; the war is still far from over.
 The story continues in The Legend of Spyro: The Eternal Night.